VVerger/Maya-tools/README.md

 # Maya-tools
-Several tools that can make life easier on maya
+Several tools that can make life easier on maya and the asset manager that I created for my graduation film.